CACTUS Journal Policies

 Data Sharing & Reproducibility

-To strengthen transparency and trust, the journal encourages research transparency (e.g., publishing raw data, citing open data sources etc).
-Authors are encouraged to upload this data to specialized platforms and include links in the article.
-The journal accepts original and innovative papers.
-Replication of studies is permitted only to the extent that it makes new methodological or theoretical contributions.
+To strengthen transparency and trust, the journal encourages research transparency, including the sharing of raw data and the citation of open data sources where appropriate.
+Authors are encouraged to deposit relevant data in specialized repositories and to include links in the article whenever feasible.
+The journal welcomes original and innovative papers.
+Replication studies may be considered where they offer meaningful methodological, empirical, or theoretical contributions.

 Preprint Policy